yuzcccc/vqa-mfb/README.md

 ## Pretrained Models

 We release the pretrained **single model** "MFB(or MFH)+CoAtt+GloVe+VG" in the papers.
-To the best of our knowledge, our MFH+CoAtt+GloVe+VG model report the best result (test-dev) with a single model on both the VQA-1.0 and VQA-2.0 datasets.
+To the best of our knowledge, our MFH+CoAtt+GloVe+VG model report the best result (test-dev) with a single model on both the VQA-1.0 and VQA-2.0 datasets(train + val + visual genome).
 The corresponding results are shown in the table below.
 The results JSON files (results.zip for VQA-1.0) are also included in the model folders, which can be uploaded to the evaluation servers directly.

 |   Datasets\Models    | MCB | MFB | MFH  | MFH (FRCN img features) |
 |:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|